Jost Metzler: Career

 Metzler joined the Kriegsmarine in October 1933, after spending eight years in the merchant marine.
 He served on the torpedo boat T-196 and on several minesweepers.
 After 13 patrols on the minesweeper Grille, he transferred to the U-boat arm in April 1940, commissioning in November 1940.

 Metzler commanded from February to June 1943 without sailing on any patrols, and was appointed temporary locum commander of 5th U-boat Flotilla for two months before serving as commander of 19th U-boat Flotilla from October 1943 until the end of war.

+Memoirs

 In 1954 Metzler published a memoir The Laughing Cow: The Story of U-69.
 The title is derived from the time when U-69 was first assigned to 7th U-boat Flotilla and the crew were instructed to paint Günther Prien's snorting bull insignia on the U-boat's conning tower.
 No illustration was enclosed, so U-69s First Watch Officer, Oberleutnant zur See Hans-Jürgen Auffermann instructed a shipyard worker to copy the head of laughing cow which appeared on the packaging of a popular French dairy product instead.
 This naturally proved to be a source of great amusement.